medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 - The `assign` command will make sure that `alacritty` will always open on Workspace 1, and `qutebrowser` will always open on Workspace 2;
-- The `exec` command will run `alacritty` (that will be properly opened in Workspace 1, as assigned), then qutebrowser` (that will be properly opened in Workspace 2, as assigned), then will change to Workspace 1.
+- The `exec` command will run `alacritty` (that will be properly opened in Workspace 1, as assigned) and qutebrowser` (that will be properly opened in Workspace 2, as assigned); then, will change to Workspace 1.

 ### Make shell fun with cowsay and fortune